5 from 3 votes

 Serving Suggestions

-Unsure of what to have with smoked haddock?
-Besides serving smoked haddock recipes, like this one, over rice or pasta, it’s also great over potatoes or on a bed of spinach.
+Wondering what to serve with smoked haddock?
+Besides serving smoked haddock recipes, like this one, over risotto, rice, or pasta (like linguine), it’s also great over potatoes or on a bed of spinach.

 Leftover Storage and Reheat Instructions